LordRyuga/First-Self-Made-Game/README.md

 * Learnt about timelines in unity, added timeline animations for crossing transistions and Opening cutscene.
 * Added hidden coin.
 * Added Magic and efffects for it.

+## --VERSION 1.2 CHANGELOG--
+* Made the player unable to move during the opening cutscene
+* Made the enemies more 'smart' by adding another state (read tutorial)

 ## MAJOR ISSUES WHILE MAKING AND HOW THEY WERE TACKLED: